Search the University College of Syracuse University Web Site

 University College offers a number of scholarships and grants for need-based and merit-based students, and student veterans.

 These historical milestones chronicle Syracuse University’s pioneering initiatives in continuing education.
 The program began in 1902 by offering summer classes to part-time students near and far.
-Evening classes were added later, and University College was born in 1946.
+Evening classes were added in 1918, and University College was restructured in 1946.
 Innovative programs and services for lifelong learners have evolved from several facilities over the years.

 Syracuse University has a century-long legacy of distinction in continuing education.